-There may be individuals with specific/special needs and issues such as cognitive disabilities, communication disabilities, disabilities and medical concerns, environmental or chemical sensitivities, hearing loss, those on life support systems, mobility concerns, psychiatric disorders, visual disabilities, and individuals with service animals that will need to be sheltered.
+There may be individuals with specific/special needs and issues such as cognitive disabilities, communication disabilities, limitations with the English language, medically or chemically dependent disabilities and medical concerns, environmental or chemical sensitivities, hearing loss, those on life support systems, mobility concerns, psychiatric disorders, visual disabilities, and individuals with service animals that will need to be sheltered.
+Cooperating agencies are encouraged to consider those with special needs and/or access and function limitations when planning to shelter a portion of the population.